 Kippah - the head covering

-❤︎ We love this white satin "Mazel Tov" bride and groom satin kippah, and this festive white knitted kippah with a gold embroidered Star of David.
+❤︎ We love this white satin "Mazel Tov" bride and groom satin kippah, and this festive knitted Star of David kippah in a choice of color combinations.

 Tallit - the prayer shawl